braidn/serverless-solidus-api/README.md

 # Solidus Serverless API

 A containerized Solidus API that can be deployed to AWS using AWS's Cloud Development Kit (CDK).
-Utilizing Fargate and Serverless Aurora (MYSql) for a semi-serverless environment.
+Utilizing Fargate and Serverless Aurora (MySQL) for a very-near-serverless environment.

 ## Getting Started